PhishPhillet/phishphillet/docs/_posts/2023-10-20-talkie-phish.md

 download some malware while they have you hooked on the phone.
 If that is not phishing, I do not know what is.

-## Identifying this as a phishing in easy steps
+## Identifying this as phishing in easy steps

 - Scare tactics: "*I am with the government!
 You better do as told or else!*"
 In this case the robocall voice (chatGPT; is that you?) claims to be from the